 Follow Chris O'Donnell on Twitter: @chrisodonnell.

 Watch full-length episodes of NCIS: Los Angeles for 7 days after the original broadcast without sign-in.
+Sign in to watch more full episodes from this current season.

 A show bringing us the inner workings of the government agency